depmix/hmm-missing-data-paper/README.md

 is no longer retrievable from this address, a copy should be available from https://web.archive.org/web/20100731195849/http://tigger.uic.edu/~hedeker/SCHIZREP.DAT.txt

-The `kableExtra` package adds the line `\usepackage{pdflscape}` to the resulting LaTeX file.
-This should be subsequently deleted or commented out, as it puts the whole document in landscape mode

 ## Simulations

 Code for running the simulation studies is provided in the files `simulation1.R`